Improving the convergence of an iterative algorithm for solving arbitrary linear equation systems using classical or

+In another context, QUBO formulation protocols to train machine learning models were recently developed with the promising expectation that quantum annealing could solve this type of hard problem more efficiently \cite{Date2021}.
+Machine learning algorithms and specific quantum-inspired formulations of these strategies in the quantum circuit approach have grown substantially in recent years, see for example \cite{Hua2024,Gong2024,ChenGong2024,Zhou2023,Huang2023,Wu2022} and references therein.
+At the core of the machine learning approach, linear algebra is a fundamental tool used in these formulations.
+Therefore, the study of QUBO formulations of linear problems and their enhancement can be of interest in the use of the quantum annealing process in machine learning approaches.
 Another recent example is the study of simplified binary models of inverse problems where the QUBO matrix represents a quadratic approximation of the forward non-linear problem, see \cite{Greer2023}.
-It is interesting to note that in classical inverse problems, the necessity of solving linear system equations is an essential step in the total process.
-Therefore, the classical and quantum QUBO approaches can soon be essential for expensive computational inverse problems.
+It is interesting to note that in classical inverse problems, the necessity of solving linear system equations is an essential step in the whole process.